Randy & the Rainbows: Later years

 They continued to perform under several other names (Madison Street, Triangle, Them and Us), and toured in subsequent years with The Spinners, Little Anthony and the Imperials, Tony Orlando, Blood, Sweat & Tears, Freddie Roman, Jay Black, Pat Cooper, The Beach Boys, Dionne Warwick, and The Four Seasons.

-They released a new album, entitled Play Ball, in 2001 on producer Jimmy Wisner's label WizWorks.
+Bill Pascali joined forces with Randy Safuto and Randy and the Rainbows (1982 - 1992) and has spent over 10 years as Randy's first tenor and keyboardist, with several releases, “A Brighter Day”, “It’s Christmas Once Again” and “Happy Teenager” on Crystal Ball Records, and Resnik Music Group as well.